 Day 3.
 Definite sprouting going on here!
 Don’t worry if you start to see some little fuzzies that look like mold.
 Those are just roots.

 By day 5, your sprouts will look like this!
 They are ready to harvest!
 Just put them in a container and store them in the fridge.
+Enjoy them within a few days of harvest.

 The nice thing about the sprouter is that it has 3 trays and you can start each tray on a different day so you always have fresh sprouts going!
 Sprouts are so healthy for you!
 They contain enzymes that help you break down your food and keep your body healthy.